odioski/FWCracker_v2/README.md

 # FWCracker

 This script will attempt to guess at your password using most laymens favorited of password paradigms, ie., abc123.
 It's handy if you often use such passwords with firmware locks on your devices.
-Most have long since stopped using these particular patterns.

 *There are three things you'll need other than what you probably already have those being a Python interpreter and an IDE:*